Congressional Republicans resist calls for independent Flynn probe

 "We have standing committees in the Senate that have all the appropriate clearances to do the investigations," said Sen. John Cornyn, R-Texas, the second-highest ranking Republican in the Senate.
 "We'll follow the investigation wherever it leads."

-Flynn resigned late Monday night following revelations that he had misled senior administration officials, including Vice President Mike Pence, about the substance of his pre-inaugural conversations with Russia's ambassador to the U.S., Sergey Kislyak, and that the Justice Department had informed the White House that he could be subject to blackmail from Russia.

-Democrats in Congress are demanding more answers and a more complete account about what the White House knew about those conversations and when.
-The FBI and the Senate Intelligence Committee had already opened separate investigations into Russia's interference in the U.S. election — and the Senate investigation could become much broader, members say, if the facts call for it.
+Both Democrats and Republicans in Congress are demanding more answers and a more complete account about what the White House knew about those conversations and when — but the scope and breadth of their desired inquiries differ.

+The FBI and the Senate Intelligence Committee had already opened separate investigations into Russia's interference in the U.S. election — and the Senate investigation could become much broader, members say, to include the circumstances surrounding Flynn.

+Sen. Roy Blunt, R-Missouri, a member of leadership and of the Intelligence Committee said "we're well on the way to looking at those issues and I think this will easily fit into that investigation."

 Related: Flynn Resigns as National Security Adviser Over Talks With Russia

-House Democratic Leader Nancy Pelosi has called for the FBI to "accelerate its investigation" and said that Congress must set up an independent commission to "fully investigate Russia's influence on the Administration and the election."
+Vice President Pence joined Senate Republicans for lunch Tuesday on Capitol Hill where he briefly walked through what happened with Flynn, Republican senators said.

-But any calls for a more robust investigation that have not been heeded by leaders of the Republican-controlled Congress that is reluctant to investigate its president and administration.
+But calls remain among the GOP for a more robust and independent investigation have not been heeded by leaders of a Republican-controlled Congress that is reluctant to investigate its president and administration.

+Senate Majority Leader Mitch McConnell told MSNBC's Joe Scarborough in an interview to air Wednesday that there should not be a select or independent committee.

+"We know how to do our work.
+We have an Intelligence Committee.
+Over on the Judiciary Committee, (Sen.) Lindsey Graham has a subcommittee that's gonna take a look at it.
+I don't think we need to set up a special committee," McConnell said.
+"But we are looking into Russian involvement in the U.S. election.
+That's a significant issue.
+We know there was messing around."

 House Speaker Paul Ryan would only say that President Donald Trump made the right decision by asking for the resignation.